Jake Virtanen: Vancouver Canucks

-Virtanen was placed on leave by the Canucks on May 1, 2021 and had his $3.4 million contract bought out by his hometown team in July, following sexual misconduct allegations.
+Virtanen was placed on leave by the Canucks on May 1, 2021, and had his $3.4 million contract bought out by his hometown team in July, following sexual misconduct allegations.
 He was charged with sexual assault in January 2022 following an investigation by the Vancouver Police Department.
-The incident occurred on September 26, 2017 and on July 26, 2022 he was later cleared of all charges by jury.
+The incident occurred on September 26, 2017, and on July 26, 2022, he was later cleared of all charges by jury.
 On July 25, 2021, Virtanen was placed on unconditional waivers by the Canucks for the purpose of a buyout from the remaining year of his contract.

-Spartak Moscow
+Russia

 Remaining as a free agent over the off-season and with his sexual misconduct allegations pending, Virtanen was unable to secure a contract in the NHL.
 With the 2021–22 season underway abroad, on September 7, 2021, Virtanen was signed to a one-year contract with Russian club, Spartak Moscow of the Kontinental Hockey League (KHL).
 On March 7, 2022, Virtanen was released from his contract with Spartak Moscow due to a "breach of contract" during a period where multiple foreign KHL players had similarly left the league after the 2022 Russian invasion of Ukraine that February.

-EHC Visp
+Switzerland

-On September 19, 2022, in attempting to make a return to the NHL, Virtanen signed a professional tryout agreement with the Edmonton Oilers.
+On September 19, 2022, attempting to make a return to the NHL, Virtanen signed a professional tryout agreement with the Edmonton Oilers.
 After attending the Oilers training camp and pre-season, Virtanen was released on October 6, 2022.
-Opting to return to Europe, Virtanen agreed to join second tier Swiss club, EHC Visp of the SL, by agreeing to a two-year contract on November 6, 2022.
-Virtanen got into an altercation with a teammate in January 2023, and was dismissed from the team in February 2023 after a player on his team told management an ultimatum of either keeping them or Virtanen.
+Opting to return to Europe, Virtanen agreed to join second tier Swiss club EHC Visp of the SL, signing a two-year contract on November 6, 2022.
+Virtanen got into an altercation with a teammate in January 2023, and was dismissed from the team in February 2023 after a player on his team told management an ultimatum of either keeping him or Virtanen.

-Fischtown Pinguins
+Germany

-As a free agent, Virtanen was quickly signed to a contract in joining German club, Fischtown Pinguins of the DEL, for the remainder of the 2022–23 season with the option of a further year on February 14, 2023.
+A free agent, Virtanen quickly signed to a contract with German club Fischtown Pinguins of the DEL, for the remainder of the 2022–23 season with the option of an extra year on February 14, 2023.

+On May 30, 2024, Virtanen opted to stay in Germany and signed a one-year contract with the Iserlohn Roosters.
+Virtanen recorded 19 points in 46 games for the Roosters.

+Slovakia

+On July 30, 2025, HK Dukla Michalovce of the Slovak Extraliga announced that it had signed Virtanen to a one-year contract.